RohanSeetepalli/From-Trees-to-Transformers-A-Comparative-Study-of-Models-for-Call-Quality-Prediction/README.md

-From Trees to Transformers: Call Quality Prediction This repository contains the implementation of a comparative study evaluating the performance of ensemble tree-based models and deep learning architectures for predicting customer-perceived voice call quality.
+From Trees to Transformers: Call Quality Prediction- This repository contains the implementation of a comparative study evaluating the performance of ensemble tree-based models and deep learning architectures for predicting customer-perceived voice call quality.
 The project introduces a Fused Model architecture that combines a Random Forest regressor with an FT-Transformer (Feature Tokenizer Transformer) trained on residuals to achieve superior predictive accuracy

 📌 Project Overview